 Features

-This MEC jacket has a pocket on the chest (bigger than the credit card pocket on the Arc’teryx yellow fleece) and two smaller pockets on each side of the zipper on the stomach.
+This MEC jacket has a chest pocket (bigger than the credit card pocket on the Arc’teryx yellow fleece) and two smaller pockets on either side of the zipper on the stomach.
 Royal blue is no longer available, but they have grey, green and blue.
 Sizes range from small (S) to extra extra large (XXL).

 7. Long-Sleeved Sun Shirt

-The eight best hiking gifts for dads include a long-sleeved sun shirt for $119.95.
+Next is a long-sleeved sun shirt for $97.47.
 It’s lightweight and offers protection from wind, sun, and bugs when hiking in the woods.
 It’s an excellent addition to Dad’s hiking collection!
-When it’s warm outside and your dad doesn’t require a heavy additional fleece layer, a long-sleeved shirt to cut the wind is a fantastic option.
+When it’s warm outside, and your dad doesn’t require a heavy additional fleece layer, a long-sleeved shirt to cut the wind is a fantastic option.

 A dark-coloured t-shirt can attract bugs in the forest, but when putting a lightly coloured sun shirt on top, this can deter them from visiting and sitting on your dad’s shoulders and sweaty back, and potentially stinging him.
 It’s easy to forget how hot the sun can get while hiking and how easily you can get sunburnt.
 With this long-sleeved sun shirt, your dad will avoid looking like a lobster while also feeling awesome, thanks to its thin fabric providing sun protection.